 - Harry Potter’s World – Lessons in Science and English from the U.S. National Library of Medicine

-In Boggart and Fear, students examine two text selections that feature a boggart—a shape-shifter that turns into whatever one fears most—from books 3 and 5, Prisoner of Azkaban and Order of the Phoenix, respectively.
-Students evaluate various characters’ fears represented by the boggart and build connections between their analyses of the characters’ fears and the students’ own experiences.
+- In Boggart and Fear, students examine two text selections that feature a boggart—a shape-shifter that turns into whatever one fears most—from books 3 and 5, Prisoner of Azkaban and Order of the Phoenix, respectively.
+Then, students evaluate various characters’ fears represented by the boggart and build connections between their analyses of the characters’ fears and the students’ own experiences.

-- A Day in the Life – The Task: As we search for details in the life of the famous boy you will attend classes at Hogwarts School of Witchcraft and Wizardry.
-In addition you will explore other sites where Harry enjoys spending time.
+- A Day in the Life – The Task: Firstly, as we search for details in the life of the famous boy you will attend classes at Hogwarts School of Witchcraft and Wizardry.
+Next, you will explore other sites where Harry enjoys spending time.
 You will want to become friends with a couple of Harry’s buddies.
-Finally you will need to dig up some facts on the person behind the characters and events as the life of Harry is revealed.
+Finally, you will need to dig up some facts on the person behind the characters and events as the life of Harry is revealed.

 - Taming Word Problems